-Fusinite is a maceral of the inertinite maceral group which is easily distriguished by its uniquely high reflectance.
+Fusinite is a maceral of the inertinite maceral group which is easily distinguished by its uniquely high reflectance.
 It occurs in bands, lenses, irregular masses, fragments, and so on, ranging in size from 10 µm to several centimeters in length.
 It exhibits strongly developed cellular structure, frequently with complete parenchyma, collenchyma or sclerenchyma.
 The cell structures may be empty or infilled with gelinite, exudatinite, minerals or micrinite.
-Fusinite has a high content of condensed aromatic and hydroaromatic ring structures, and has the highest reflectance of all the macerals irrespective of rank, being the richest in carbon Some fusinite, specifically laterally extensive fusain horizons, may have been derived from wild fires in forests, which resulted in the formation of wood-derived fossil charcoal or pyrofusinite.
+Fusinite has a high content of condensed aromatic and hydroaromatic ring structures, and has the highest reflectance of all the macerals irrespective of rank, being the richest in carbon.
+Some fusinite, specifically laterally extensive fusain horizons, may have been derived from wild fires in forests, which resulted in the formation of wood-derived fossil charcoal or pyrofusinite.
 Fusinite could also have been generated by the decarboxylation of plant tissues with the aid of fungi and bacteria, or by dehydration and weathering (degradofusinite).
-Frequently charcoal-like in structure, the cell walls of the woody structures in fusinite are often broken during compaction of the peat, forming the co-called bogen-or star-like structures (arc-shaped fragments of former cell tissues).
+Frequently charcoal-like in structure, the cell walls of the woody structures in fusinite are often broken during compaction of the peat, forming the so-called Bogen or star-like structures (arc-shaped fragments of former cell tissues).

 Southern African coals contain a fair amount of fusinite.
 In many instances, the fusain bands can be extensive.
 This plate exhibits fusinite occurring as continuous bands or lenses.